-Excited to finally reveal Rex’s finished nursery!
+Excited to finally reveal Rex’s nursery!
 I had way to much fun remodeling and decorating his room.
-Before finding out we were having a boy I had only pinned inspiration for a girl’s room–but then after taking time to look back over the photos I loved most, I realized the vibe I was going for would totally work for a boy’s room too.
-So basically I just decorated his room as if it was another room in the house, with a mix of family heirlooms, colorful Moroccan rugs, and dark wood accents.
-I wanted to keep the room as minimal with very little on the walls as I want the room to transition with Rex as he grows and this way he can make it his own.
+Before finding out we were having a boy I had only pinned inspiration for a girl’s room–but then after taking time to look back over the photos I loved most, I realized the neutral aesthetic, monochrome color palette, and minimal vibe I was going for would totally work for either a boy or girl.
+So I just decorated his room as if it was any other room in the house (not super baby), with a mix of family heirlooms, colorful Moroccan rugs, and dark wood accents.
+I wanted to keep the room minimal with very little on the walls as I want the room to transition with Rex as he grows and this way he can make it his own.
 I think that’s what I’m most looking forward to, seeing his little personality develop and how his room morphs over the years depending on his interests.
 But the pieces that I did incorporate all tell a story and have some special meaning which I love!

 This rocking chair is an antique–over 100+ years old–from my mom’s side of the family.
 My great-grandma rocked my grandpa (Norman Rex–where we got Rex from!) in it.
 My Dad had it reupholstered for me and picked out the dark leather seat which fits in with the decor perfectly.
 Great choice Dad!
 The bookcases I ordered through Design Alchemy (who, like the rest of our house, helped with the remodel).
 We had them hung low so they’d be on Rex’s level.
 And the antique wooden truck was a find from a local store here in Sacramento that my husband thought was cool.
 We bought it just a week or so before Rex was born.